 One of the coolest things about the DK10 (besides the styling) was that it came with a genuine spring reverb.
 It sounded fantastic when playing surf rock, and really upped the fun factor.

-It wasn’t the most responsive amp in the round up, and sometimes it struggled to adapt to changes in playing dynamics.
-This is likely down to the fact that it’s an inherently crunchy amp, and clean tones just don’t come naturally to it.
+It wasn’t the most responsive amp in the roundup, and sometimes it struggled to adapt to changes in playing dynamics.
+This is likely due to the fact that it’s an inherently crunchy amp, and clean tones just don’t come naturally to it.

 We found that it definitely added a little fuzz to the performance of the pedals, but not so much that they were unrecognizable.

-The build quality was fantastic, but at 23lb it was a hefty unit.
-Still, there was nothing loose, no play or wiggles on any component, and the handle was actually very comfortable.
+The build quality was fantastic, but at 23 pounds, it was a hefty unit.
+Still, there was nothing loose.
+No play or wiggles on any component, and the handle was actually very comfortable.

 Verdict: The Supro Delta King 10 is a great choice for players who aren’t too interested in clean headroom, but who do value cool aesthetics and major crunch.
 The spring reverb was a real highlight, and definitely helped with the authentic vintage tone, and the Pigtronix FAT mode really allowed for easy breakup without having to crank the volume – a must in a small tube amp.